volodya-lombrozo/newsman/docs/do-you-trust-me.md

 I don't trust them and required all the time check their results since it's still many errors.
 Hope it will changes in the future.

+One more thing which I noticed is how I changed the content of my Issues and Pull Requests.
+I started adding more human-readable messages and titles even for small tasks.
+I started adding more labels to tasks.
+In much cases I don't use them, but here they are useful since they are used by another machine and finally you see this text in a report.
+I started identify risks and possible issues on my way and write their influense right into an issue description.
+So, it seems, AI and this reports make me (my repository) better.

+And yes.
+This post was written with help of AI as well.
+I fixed many grammar and spelling mistakes.
+Structured this text and even drow an image in this article.
+So, it seems I trust them.